FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargefrequency.md

 ## Description

-Indicates the frequency with which a charge will occur - recurring (typically monthly), based on usage, or one-time
+Indicates how often a charge will occur.

 ## Content Constraints